|Before You Volunteer||Volunteer Roles||FAQ||Contact Us|

 We currently have three full time Emergency Food Pantries at our Shop Road facility in Columbia, on 12th Street in Cayce and on White Horse Road in Greenville.
-In addition we have a part-time food pantry at our Florence branch.
 These pantries help any individuals or families that come to our doors looking for assistance during their time of need.
 Each of these pantries utilizes volunteers to help sort and pack food as well as work in client intake.

 Like all organizations, we have an abundance of administrative tasks that need to be done but we try to minimize staffing costs so we can spend the money on food.
 Areas include data entry, phone calls, filing, etc.

 In addition to our other volunteer opportunities, we always have a need for skilled professionals and/ or interns that can help in a variety of ways such as: marketing, writing, fundraising, program management, graphics, public speaking, grants, etc.

 To Schedule or get more information please call: